We've put a number of measures in place in York city centre to improve access for disabled residents and visitors, relating to:

 RADAR keys for disabled toilets

-You'll need a RADAR key to use disabled access toilets, unless they're attended.
+You'll need a RADAR key to use disabled access toilets (during opening hours*), unless an attendant is present.

-Please note: All public disabled facilities are locked between 8.00pm and 8.00am and will not be accessible between these times, even with a RADAR key.
+*Disabled facilities are locked between 8.00pm and 8.00am; they are not accessible between these times, even with a RADAR key.